jpatel531/pusher_iss/README.md

 }]);
 ```

-Within our controller, setting up our Pusher client to talk to the API should be fairly straightforward:
+Within our controller, setting up our Pusher client to talk to the API should be fairly straightforward.
+Simply instantiate a new Pusher object (with the key for the ISS API), and pass it into the `$pusher` service.

 ```javascript
 var client = new Pusher('fa15651bc1ad6c916fc7');